Sani Bečirović: Coaching career

-Right after retiring from being a professional basketball player, Bečirovič returned to the Greek club Panathinaikos, where he worked as an assistant coach to Aleksandar Đorđević for one season.
+Right after retiring from being a professional basketball player, Bečirović returned to the Greek club Panathinaikos, where he worked as an assistant coach to Aleksandar Đorđević for one season.

 Executive career

-On 13 June 2019, Bečirovič was appointed as the sports director of the newly formed Slovenian club Cedevita Olimpija.
+On 13 June 2019, Bečirović was appointed as the sports director of the newly formed Slovenian club Cedevita Olimpija.

-On 16 June 2023, Bečirovič was appointed sporting director of Panathinaikos, returning once more to the Greek powerhouse.
+On 16 June 2023, Bečirović was appointed sporting director of Panathinaikos, returning once more to the Greek powerhouse.
 On 20 June 2025, he parted ways with the club.

 On 11 July 2025, he signed a three-year deal to become the sporting director for Zenit Saint Petersburg of the VTB United League.

 Personal life

-Bečirovič is married to Italian Simona, and he also holds an Italian passport.
+Bečirović is married to Italian Simona, and he also holds an Italian passport.
 The couple have one daughter (Samija, born 2005), and one son (Kiam, born 2008).
-In 2013, he established the Sani Bečirovič Basketball Academy, of which he is currently the sports director.
+In 2013, he established the Sani Bečirović Basketball Academy, of which he is currently the sports director.